Shan people: Other Tai Shan groups

-Culture
+Religion and culture

 The majority of Shan are Theravada Buddhists, and Tai folk religion.
 The Shan constitute one of the four main Buddhist ethnic groups in Burma; the others are the Bamar, the Mon and the Rakhine.
 The Mon were the main source of early Shan Buddhism and Shan scripts.

+Among the Shan Buddhists in both Burma and Yunnan are the Zawti sect, an austere sect of Theravada Buddhism whose practitioners are distinguished by their use of palm leaf texts in home altars instead of Buddha images.

 Most Shan speak the Shan language and are bilingual in Burmese.
 The Shan language, spoken by about 5 or 6 million, is closely related to Thai and Lao, and is part of the family of Tai languages.
 It is spoken in Shan State, some parts of Kachin State, some parts of Sagaing Division in Burma, parts of Yunnan, and in parts of northwestern Thailand, including Mae Hong Son Province and Chiang Mai Province.
 The two major dialects differ in number of tones: Hsenwi Shan has six tones, while Mongnai Shan has five.
 The Shan alphabet is an adaptation of the Mon–Burmese script via the Burmese alphabet.
-However, few Shan are literate in their own language.
+However, only a few Shan can read and write in their own language.
+Shan state is the most illiterate state with over a million illiterates in Myanmar due to lack of basic infrastructures and long ongoing civil war.

 The Shan are traditionally wet-rice cultivators, shopkeepers, and artisans.

 History

 The Tai-Shan people are believed to have migrated from Yunnan in China.
 The Shan are descendants of the oldest branch of the Tai-Shan, known as Tai Luang ('Great Tai') or Tai Yai ('Big Tai').
-The Tai-Shan who migrated to the south and now inhabit modern-day Laos and Thailand are known as Tai Noi (or Tai Nyai), while those in parts of northern Thailand and Laos are commonly known as Tai Noi ('Little Tai' - Lao spoken) The Shan have inhabited the Shan Plateau and other parts of modern-day Burma as far back as the 10th century CE.
+The Tai-Shan who migrated to the south and now inhabit modern-day Laos and Thailand are known as Tai Noi (or Tai Nyai), while those in parts of northern Thailand and Laos are commonly known as Tai Noi ('Little Tai' – Lao spoken) The Shan have inhabited the Shan Plateau and other parts of modern-day Burma as far back as the 10th century CE.
 The Shan kingdom of Mong Mao (Muang Mao) existed as early as the 10th century CE but became a Burmese vassal state during the reign of King Anawrahta of Pagan (1044–1077).

 After the Pagan Kingdom fell to the Mongols in 1287, the Shan chiefs quickly gained power throughout central Burma, and founded:

-Many Ava and Pegu kings of Burmese history between the 13th-16th centuries were of (partial) Shan descent.
+Many Ava and Pegu kings of Burmese history between the 13th–16th centuries were of (partial) Shan descent.
 The kings of Ava fought kings of Pegu for control of the Irrawaddy valley.
 Various Shan states fought Ava for the control of Upper Burma.
 The states of Monyhin (Mong Yang) and Mogaung were the strongest of the Shan States.
 Monhyin-led Confederation of Shan States defeated Ava in 1527, and ruled all of Upper Burma until 1555.